nikeshbhagalia/Youtube-Thumbnail-Retriever/README.md

 3. Run the console application.

 To do: Convert into unit test
-To do: use portable chrome
+To do: Use portable chrome